 The one, the only, the ultimate!

-In this updated version, you search keywords to pull random texts from the Internet.
-From there you look into this "world wide haystack" for needles of juxtapositions that maybe, just maybe, might strike that wondrous chord of inspiration.
+In this online version, you search keywords to pull random text mashups from the Internet.
+This website lets you look into a "world wide haystack" for needles of juxtaposition that maybe, just maybe, might strike a wondrous chord of inspiration.

-The traditional version is also included.
-With that you can paste your own text here instead of searching the web.
+A traditional version is also included.
+With that, you can paste your own text here instead of searching the web.